 How to Transplant a Palm Pup

 Before you remove a palm pup from the mother plant, you need to make sure that the palm pup is large enough to be taken from the mother plant.
-A palm offshoot should stay on the mother plant for at least 1 year.
-Allowing it to stay 2-5 years is ideal though, as this will allow the palm pup to develop its own healthy root system, which will in turn increase your success rate with transplanting the palm pups.
+A palm offshoot should stay on the mother plant for at least one year.
+Allowing it to stay two to five years is ideal though, as this will allow the palm pup to develop its own healthy root system, which will in turn increase your success rate with transplanting the palm pups.

 To check to see if a palm pup is ready to be transplanted, remove some of the dirt around the palm pup.
 Do this carefully, as damage palm pup roots tend to die back and this will set the pup back.
 Look for developed roots on the palm pup.
 If the pup has roots, it can be transplanted.
 But keep in mind, more roots equals a better transplant so if the roots are sparse, you may want to wait longer.